netcreateorg/netcreate-2018/README.md

 **How to access Net.Create as a client:** After starting the Net.Create server, you'll see a set of command line responses.
 One of those is labeled "CLIENTS" and has an IP address that clients can paste into their browser window's address field to access the main Net.Create server.

+**How to add/change node/edge entries in Net.Create:** Net.Create defaults to a view-only state.
+In order to make any additions/changes to the Net.Create database, each client needs an access token entered in the "Login" field in the upper left-hand corner of the Net.Create window.
+See `ncMakeTokens` below in "Support Operations".

 **How to change node/edge types and select a different project:** Two files in the /build/runtime folder hold both data (netcreate.loki) and template (netcreate.template).
 You can copy and rename these file pairs (i.e. netcreate.template/loki -> mynetwork.template/loki) and then use that to run the server (`./nc.js --dataset=mynetwork`).

-**How to edit:** In order to make any additions/changes to the Net.Create database, each client needs an access token entered in the "Login" field in the upper left-hand corner of the Net.Create window.
-See `ncMakeTokens` below.

 ## SUPPORT OPERATIONS